Doctor in Nanavati Superspecialty Hospital

 4. Stem Cell Therapy - This involves drawing platelets from the patient's blood and injecting it into the knee joint for repairing damage caused to ligaments, tendons or cartilage.

 5. Surgery - Surgical procedures for treating knee pain include partial or complete knee replacements.
+If you wish to discuss any specific problem, you can consult a pain management specialist.

 Nerve pain or peripheral neuropathy, as it is medically known, is characterized by pain, numbness and weakness that arise out of nerve damage.
 This pain is usually restricted to the feet and the hands.